-• Physical risks (STAR approach): (a) Situation: Some of Gigaset's main suppliers have their production sites in Southeast Asia, a region frequently affected by tropical cyclones. (b) Task: Gigaset must strategically position itself in such a way that the effects of possible delivery failures or transport losses and delays are not that heavy. (c) Measure: When procuring large-volume components, Gigaset tries to position itself as broadly as possible, and, if possible, to qualify more than one supplier.
-The qualification of another supplier requires the construction of new tools, which can cost Gigaset up to €100,000.
-Our logistical processes ensure reliable material availability through buffer storage. (d) Result: The measures taken did not result in any serious delivery failures or transport delays and therefore also in no sales losses.
+• Physical risks (STAR approach): (a) Situation: Some of Gigaset's major suppliers have their production locations in southeast Asia, a region often impacted by tropical cyclones. (b) Objective: Gigaset must position itself so that the impacts of possible supply interruptions or shipping losses and delays are not so large. (c) Measure: When procuring components in large volumes, Gigaset tries to set itself up as broadly as possible and to qualify more than one supplier.
+Qualifying an additional supplier requires construction of new tools, which can cost Gigaset up to € 100,000.
+Our logistics processes ensure reliable access to materials through buffer storage. (d) Result: By means of the measures taken, there were no serious supply interruptions or transport delays and thus there were no lost revenues.

-• Reputational risks (STAR approach): (a) Situation: Gigaset realizes that customers and stakeholders are increasingly looking for transparency with regard to sustainability practices and CO2 emissions.
-If Gigaset does not deliver this transperancy, it will lose customers and, in the medium term, have poorer access to the financial market and to external sources of finance. (b) Task: Gigaset must figure out which indicators are relevant for its stakeholders and must identify the right channels/ assessments to report them appropriately/ in a manner suitable for the target group. (c) Action: To ensure our customers are aware of our sustainability practices, we have participated in several reporting initiatives.
-This is why we participate in CDP.
-In 2020, the carbon footprint was calculated for the fifteenth consecutive year.
-All these efforts cost Gigaset around €100,000 per year. (d) Result: In the second year of our CDP participation, we were able to improve our rating from D to B and are therefore in a good competitive position compared to our competitors listed in the CDP.
-This underscores our reputation as a sustainable company and signals to our stakeholders that we take the CO2 issue seriously and are tackling it properly.
+Reputational risks (STAR approach): (a) Situation: Gigaset has found that customers and stakeholders are increasingly looking for transparency in relation to sustainability practices and CO2 emissions.
+If Gigaset fails to deliver in this respect, it will lose customers and in the medium term will have diminished access to the financial market and to external funding sources. (b) Objective: Gigaset must be clearly aware of the indicators that are relevant to its stakeholders and identify the right channels and evaluations to report them appropriately and in a manner suited to the target group. (c) Measure: To ensure that our customers know our sustainability practices, we have participated in multiple reporting initiatives.
+For instance, we participate in the CDP.
+In 2022, our carbon footprint was calculated for the thirteen time in a row.
+All these efforts cost Gigaset about € 100,000 per year. (d) Result: In the third year of our participation in the CDP, we have again achieved our B rating, and so we find ourselves in a good competitive position compared to our competitors listed in the CDP.
+This underscores our reputation as a sustainable company and signals to our stakeholders that we take the issue of CO2 seriously and are approaching it in the right way.